 What makes a drive a “Frequent Drive”?

-Any drives logged with the same start and end point, regardless of route taken, will be available to mark as a Frequent Drive.
+Any drives logged with the same start and end point, regardless of the route taken, will be available to mark as a Frequent Drive.

 How can I add notes or other details to a Frequent Drive?

-Notes and other drive details can be added to a Frequent Drive from the web dashboard at web dashboard.
+Notes and other drive details can be added to a Frequent Drive from the web dashboard.
 Simply click on the drive to edit any of the information and press “Save” once finished.

 How can I reclassify a drive that was accidentally marked as a Frequent Drive?